Brokenwire : Wireless Disruption of CCS Electric Vehicle Charging: Lab Evaluation

 \subsection{Results}

 The efficiency of the \textsc{Brokenwire} attack becomes apparent when examining the results presented in Figure~\ref{fig:disruption_results_lab}.
 The graphs show the minimum required transmission power for various distances to cause a packet loss of 100\% or IPerf to throw a ``No route to host.'' exception.
+As previously mentioned, the signal-to-noise ratio of the injected preamble only needs to be $\geq 2$~dB to be correctly interpreted as the start of a packet.
+Unanimously with this requirement, it is less surprising to find that even an extremely low output power is sufficient to induce a strong enough preamble into the wire to interfere and disrupt communications.
 Although the required transmission power increased substantially with greater distance, 10~mW was still sufficient to disrupt the communication of the testbed from 10~m away.